-Phlebotomist Licensure & Certification Guide
+Phlebotomist Certification Guide

 Phlebotomists specialize in obtaining lab tests and blood samples.
 They are well-trained medical professionals who use their skills to ensure blood tests are drawn quickly, correctly, and safely.
 Plus, their skill is in high demand.
 Did you know that over 7 billion lab tests are needed each year?